paymentwall/paymentwall.github.io/docs/desktop-paylet.md

 ## Included products

-Below are the products which Paylet included.
+Below are the products which Paylet includes.

 * [PayAlto](/direct/payalto-home).